 Never met a baseball player who didn’t want to be a good hitter, yet we tend to destroy any hope of being successful.
 Focusing all our mental energy believing things we have no clue if they are true or not, they just sound like they are. .

 “Hitting a round object with another round object as it is moving, is the hardest thing to do in all of sports.”
 Even though Ted Williams was one of the best hitters in major league baseball, when I asked a Physicist if he agreed, “Bull-Hockey,” was his response.
 “If you swing incorrectly it doesn’t matter if you are hitting a square object with another square object…frustrated he went onto say, “quit wasting your time describing and spend more time on what it takes to hit!”

-So, rather than investigate we choose to react to every fallacy a coach blurts out…”let it get in on you, take it the other way, shorten up your swing.
-Why?
+So, rather than investigate, or to understand why, it’s easier to believe and attempt to react to every fallacy a coach blurts out…”let it get in on you,” …”take it the other way,”… “shorten up your swing.”

 We do it because it’s easier!

 Dan Ariely, Professor of Behavioral Economics and Decision-making believes our “intuition is fooling us, “ and [thus] creating cognitive illusions which limits us from finding out [what it really takes to hit].
 He went onto to say, these “visual cognitive illusions are those that go against what we perceive as logic, and can continue to confuse us even when we know the trick.”

 Without seeing the lines side by side, it is hard to believe the two lines are the same size.
 Our eyes are deceiving us in much the same our lack of understanding what it takes to hit fools us into thinking, hitting is complicated.
 It’s not.